How It Works

 If you have an injury, let it heal before you start dancing.
 If you have other physical limitations, you may have more options than you think.
 Integrated, or inclusive dance, introduced in the 1960s, is for people with physical and mental limitations.
 There are dance companies that include dancers in wheelchairs, for instance.

 Dancing is a great way to keep fit during pregnancy, especially if you were a dancer before getting pregnant.
 Be careful with your balance during the second and third trimester, when pregnancy can add stress to your back.
-Do pelvic floor exercises like Kegels and core activities to improve your abs, low back, and hip strength as a complement to your dance training.
+Ask your doctor about doing pelvic floor exercises like Kegels and core activities to improve your abs, low back, and hip strength as a complement to your dance training.